toshiaki1729/dataset-tag-editor-standalone/README.md

 - Avoid bugs caused by specific version of gradio
 - Much faster startup and running
 - More captioning interrogators ([GIT](https://huggingface.co/docs/transformers/model_doc/git) ([paper (arXiv)](https://arxiv.org/abs/2205.14100)), [BLIP-2](https://huggingface.co/docs/transformers/model_doc/blip-2) ([paper (arXiv)](https://arxiv.org/abs/2301.12597)): may extremely heavy)
+- You can add Custom Tagger in `userscripts/taggers` (they have to be wrapped by a class derived from `scripts.tagger.Tagger`)
+  - Some Aesthetic Score Predictors are implemented in there

 (Cons)
 - Hijacked CLIP tokenizer is not available (which has SDwebUI specific features like embedding, emphasis, …)